Sean Lee | Product Design Leader | San Mateo, CA

 -

-Paid subscription conversion: The improvements contributed to a higher conversion rate from 30-day free trials to paid software annual subscriptions.
+Improved trial conversion: Shorter activation time meant 30-day trial users kept more of their trial period, contributing to a higher conversion rate from free trials to paid annual subscriptions.

 -